alsmola/graphgrc/nist80053/au-5.md

-# AU-5 - Response to Audit Logging Process Failures
+# NIST 800-53v5 - AU-5 - Response to Audit Logging Process Failures
 - Alert \[ Assignment: personnel or roles \] within {{ insert: param, au-05_odp.02 }} in the event of an audit logging process failure; and
 - Take the following additional actions: \[ Assignment: additional actions \].
 ## Guidance